jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 Here is a more conversational interaction to reach the same outcome:
 >What are the checks and balances of the three branches of the United States Federal government?

-This returns a text based respons.
+This returns a text based response.
 If a table is desired, then continue with this additional prompt:
 >Put that in a table.

-I thought the second, more conversational and more natural prompts gave me better results than the first one, but rather than place __N/A__ on the diagonals, which would suggest that a branch has a check and balance upon itself, it lists powers associated with that branch.
+I thought the second, more natural conversational prompts gave me better results than the first one.
+But rather than place __N/A__ on the diagonals, it lists powers associated with that branch, which felt a bit confusing to me.
 So I added this third request to clean that up:
 > Put "N/A" in the diagonal cells which compare a branch to itself, such as Legislative/Legislative, Executive/Executive and Judicial/Judicial.

 This cleaned up the table.

 # Prompt Engineering Pattern Introduction
 I’m a huge fan of [design pattern](https://jhumelsine.github.io/2023/08/29/toolbox.html).
-Whereas traditional design patterns apply to an object-oriented domain, Prompt Engineering Patterns apply to an LLM/GenAI domain.
+Traditional design patterns apply to an object-oriented domain.
+Prompt Engineering Patterns apply to an LLM/GenAI domain.
 They are solution approaches to common problems when interacting with LLMs/GenAIs.
 Unlike traditional design patterns, which require some technical expertise, prompt engineering patterns are not technical.
 Each pattern is typically a phrase or two that invokes a certain type of response from the LLM/GenAI.
 Multiple patterns may be used in the same prompt or session.

 Prompt Engineering Patterns are coalescing to some degree, but the same technique may have different names depending upon the source.
 There are also many more patterns waiting to be discovered.

 # Best Practices for Prompt Creation
-[Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) continued with more suggestions for good prompts:
+The [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) course continued with more suggestions for good prompts:
 * Clarity:
     * Use clear concise language
     * Avoid jargon and complex terms